BreCkver/Go-Investment/README.md

 * Summary doesn't show historical
 * Summary is global, no by user
 * Integration test
+* GoRoutines to improve the performance
+* Methods description for major understanding

 ## Project structure
 The architecture in this moment is simple, so it has the next structure: